 Discover the story behind our collection, this month we take a closer look at Claude Cahun and Marcel Moore.

-There are many classic paintings which depict women looking at themselves in a mirror.
+There are many classic paintings which depict the artists looking at themselves in a mirror.
 Usually they refer to narcissism, voyeurism and being the object of the male gaze.
-However, in this self-portrait, Cahun is not looking at herself, she is looking at us looking at her.
-She wears a long, chequered coat, which she holds closed.
-The coat conceals all of her body apart from her face.
-Yet in the mirror image it appears almost as if she is opening the coat, revealing the base of her neck.
-She disrupts the viewer’s gaze by staring back in a strong, confrontational and unwavering way.
+However, in this self-portrait, Cahun is not looking at themself, they are looking at us looking at them.
+They wear a long, chequered coat, which they hold closed.
+The coat conceals all of their body apart from their face.
+Yet in the mirror image it appears almost as if they are opening the coat, revealing the base of their neck.
+They disrupt the viewer’s gaze by staring back in a strong, confrontational and unwavering way.
 The eyes of the mirror image do not connect with the viewer, rather they stare beyond into the unknown.

 The way that Cahun is dressed can be seen as a rejection of traditional ideals of feminine beauty.
-Her hair is cut very short and the coat she wears is more like a costume than typical female clothing.
+Their hair is cut very short and the coat they wear is more like a costume than typical female clothing.
 This adopting of a gender-neutral persona is a common theme running throughout Cahun’s early photography.
 In a lot of Surrealist art, women typically feature in the role of a muse, child or femme fatale, however Cahun refuses to play into any of these stereotypes.
-In one of her essays she famously wrote, “Masculine?
+In one of their essays they famously wrote, “Masculine?
 Feminine?
 It depends on the situation.
 Neuter in the only gender that always suits me.”

 Self portrait (reflected in mirror, chequered jacket) 1928